-Past the castle over the bridge ( featured in the 60s film Holiday on the buses) If you are a fan click here http://www.onthebusesfanclub.com
+Pass the castle over the bridge ( featured in the 60s film Holiday on the buses.)
+If you are a fan click here http://www.onthebusesfanclub.com

 Next target place Rhos On Sea

-At the rounderbout go straight across A547 Ffordd Abergele this is an original roman road at the end you will come to a MacDonalds ( Handy wee stop) and a large pet shop.
+At the roundabout go straight across A547 Ffordd Abergele.
+This is an original Roman road and at the end you will come to a McDonalds (Handy toilet stop) and there’s a large pet shop.

-Leave the A55 at junction 22 follow the promenade signs wich will take you to Colwyn bay a long blue flag beach, excellent for bike rides, kite flying etc.
+Leave the A55 at junction 22 follow the promenade signs which will take you to Colwyn Bay along blue flag beach, excellent for bike rides, kite flying etc…

 A very handy site for checking out beaches.

-Continue along the Promanade until you reach Rhos on Sea a small seas side town with a few shops and nice eating places.
+Continue along the Promenade until you reach Rhos on Sea, a small seasside town with a few shops and nice eating places.

 The beach is also nice and there is a very good free kids playground and paddling pool just out of the centre on the promenade road.